yaztak/Vuesializer/README.md

 # Vuesializer

 Vuesializer is a Vue 3 package for creating sleek and customizable visualizations for your media content.
 This lightweight component makes it easy to integrate beautiful, responsive designs into your projects.
+You can see it in action [Here](https://yaztak.github.io/Vuesializer/)

 ## Features